adaltas/node-nikita/src/system_limits.coffee.md

 ```

 Count the number of sub-process for a user:
+The option "-L" show threads, possibly with LWP and NLWP columns.

 ```bash
 ps -L -u $user --no-headers | wc -l
 ```

+Maximum number of open files: `ulimit -Hn`
+Maximum number of process: `ulimit -u`

 ## Source Code